 This depends on the majors.
 Please see the Bulletin and/or your academic advisor for further details.

-Each major and minor requires a separate form, so you will need to complete a second declaration form and obtain all required signatures.
+Each major and minor requires a separate declaration, so you will need to complete a second declaration form and obtain all required approvals.

-You will need to complete a major or minor declaration form, check the box indicating you want to drop that major or minor, obtain the required signatures, and submit the form to the Registrar’s Office.
+You will need to complete a major or minor declaration form, check the box indicating you want to drop that major or minor, and obtain the required approvals, after which the form will be submitted to the Registrar’s Office.

 You need to complete a degree application and submit it to the Registrar’s Office.
-This application requires your advisor’s signature to verify that you and your advisor have reviewed all outstanding requirements and they will be completed by the end of the spring semester.
-The form is also available in the Registrar’s Office.
+This application requires your advisor’s approval to verify that you and your advisor have reviewed all outstanding requirements and they will be completed by the end of the spring semester.
+This online form is available in the Forms section of the Registrar’s Office web site.